-MDE has published a Final Determination for the County's current MS-4 Permit, to be issued by the end of 2009.
-It will be more stringent, including the requirement to develop implementation plans to achieve the assigned MS-4 Permit waste load (i.e. point source) allocation for all EPA-approved TMDLs.
+On February 16, 2010, MDE issued the third round of the Montgomery County's MS4 Permit.
+The new permit is more stringent, including the requirement to develop implementation plans to meet watershed-specific restoration goals, and achieve the assigned MS4 Permit stormwater waste load (i.e. point source) allocations for all EPA-approved TMDLs.